twilio/twilio-webrtc.js/README.md

 * Provides a workaround for [this bug](https://github.com/webrtc/adapter/issues/714), where webrtc-adapter's shimmed `addTrack` method does not return the `RTCRtpSender` associated with the added track.

+#### Edge
+* Uses `otalk/rtcpeerconnection-shim` for WebRTC API implementation
+* Adds rollback support, according to the workaround specified [here](https://bugs.chromium.org/p/webrtc/issues/detail?id=5738#c3).
+* Provides a workaround for [this bug](https://github.com/otalk/rtcpeerconnection-shim/issues/154), where calling `removeTrack` twice throws `InvalidAccessError`
+* Provides a workaround for [this bug](https://github.com/w3c/webrtc-pc/issues/1883), where calling `close` method does not set `iceConnectionState` to `close`

 ### RTCSessionDescription

-`RTCSessionDescription` abstracts away some of the browser-specific implementations of WebRTC for Firefox and Safari, and works around [this bug](https://bugs.chromium.org/p/webrtc/issues/detail?id=4676) in Chrome, where the native `RTCSessionDescription` constructor throws when its argument is `{ type: 'rollback'}`.
+`RTCSessionDescription` abstracts away some of the browser-specific implementations of WebRTC for Firefox, Safari, and Edge, and works around [this bug](https://bugs.chromium.org/p/webrtc/issues/detail?id=4676) in Chrome, where the native `RTCSessionDescription` constructor throws when its argument is `{ type: 'rollback'}`.